Großalmerode: History

 In 1386, today’s Großalmerode had its first documentary mention as Almerode.
 Town rights, though, only came in 1775.

 Ceramics manufacture in mediaeval Großalmerode was very advanced.
 The products (Hessian crucible) were exported worldwide for their high resistance to heat (1 100 to 1 200 °C).

 At a gathering of the Christian Gemeinschaftsbewegung (“Fellowship Movement”) in 1907 there were ecstatic phenomena, the condemnation of which led to a rift between the Gemeinschaftsbewegung and the Pentecostal movement in 1909, through the so-called Berlin Declaration.

 Politics

 Town council

-The municipal election held on 26 March 2006 yielded the following results: